mariusdgm/rl-envs-forge/rl_envs_forge/envs/inverted_pendulum/pendulum_disk/README.md

 # PendulumDisk

-CarPole is a classic 2D environment where the agent must learn to balance a pole on a cart.
+PendulumDisk is an environment where the agent must learn to control an inverted pendulum in the form of a weight attached at the edge of a disk.

 Different environment setups are presented in [Usage](#usage).